ethz-asl/scenenet_to_rosbag/README.md

     tar -xvzf SceneNetRGBD-val.tar.gz
     cd .. && make
     ```
+You can do the same for the SceneNet training set, which is split into 17 smaller sets (each of size 15GB).
+Please make sure to place all the protobuf files directly in the `data` directory, by using the `--strip=1` argument when extracting the archive.
+Inside `pySceneNetRGBD/data`:

+    ```bash
+    wget http://www.doc.ic.ac.uk/~ahanda/train_protobufs.tar.gz train_protobufs.tar.gz
+    tar -xvzf train_protobufs.tar.gz --strip=1
+    # e.g. first training set (index 0)
+    wget http://www.doc.ic.ac.uk/~ahanda/train_split/train_0.tar.gz train_0.tar.gz
+    tar -xvzf train_0.tar.gz
+    cd .. && make
+    ```

 3. Make the Python script executable and run it as a ROS node to write the SceneNet trajectory data to a rosbag.
 The rosbag will contain a sequence of RGB and depth images, colored pointclouds of the scene, ground truth 2D instance segmentation images, and colored pointclouds of ground truth instance segments.